 I have more than 20 years experience providing treatment services to youth diagnosed with ADHD.
 I also taught art to students with ADHD and learning differences at a small private middle school for 5 years.
-It's common for youth with ADHD to struggle with managing school, emotional regulation, anxiety, depression and underlying feelings of shame about being different and struggling to meet expectations.
+It's common for youth with ADHD to struggle with managing school, emotional regulation, anxiety, depression and underlying feelings of shame.
 Therapy helps youth strengthen lagging skills and increase self-compassion and confidence.

 I am experienced in supporting youth and families with challenges related to adoption.
 I have a passion for helping adopted and foster youth with healing, setting healthy boundaries, developing coping skills and accessing self-compassion.
 For many years, I have supported families through crises and with understanding and addressing the effects of developmental trauma.

 Erin Webb has not posted any group sessions.